roperi/deepgram-transcription-processor/README.md

     python test_transcribe.py
     ```

 4. **Review Test Results**: After running the tests, review the output to ensure that all tests passed successfully.
+There is an empty audio file incliuded for testing purposes.

     ```
     ----------------------------------------------------------------------